rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 ```
 As a picnicker
 So I can satisfy my picky eating habits
-I want to be able to extract and eat one of the ingredients from a sandwich
+I want to be able to extract and eat individual ingredients in the sandwich
 ```

 ## Plenary (15 minutes)